TakuyaHiraoka/Dropout-Q-Functions-for-Doubly-Efficient-Reinforcement-Learning/README.md

 See Figures 12 and 20 in [my paper](https://openreview.net/forum?id=xCVJMsPv3RT) for details.

 # The limitations of DroQ
-## Need to tune the dropout rate
-The DroQ performance is highly dependent on the dropout rate (Figures 4 and 16 in [my paper](https://openreview.net/forum?id=xCVJMsPv3RT)), and additional samples are needed for its tuning.
+**Need to tune the dropout rate.** The DroQ performance is highly dependent on the dropout rate (Figures 4 and 16 in [my paper](https://openreview.net/forum?id=xCVJMsPv3RT)), and additional samples are needed for its tuning.
 Introducing hyperparameter-free automatic tuning of dropout rate is future work.

-## Use of high UTD ratio
-DroQ uses a high UTD ratio (frequent update of Q-networks), which is a current bottleneck in computation speed.
+**Use of high UTD ratio.** DroQ uses a high UTD ratio (frequent update of Q-networks), which is a current bottleneck in computation speed.
 Reducing the UTD ratio without compromising sample and memory efficiency is future work.
 Using multi-step returns and high learning rates would be a promising way for this??